 This is why it is important to tell visitors exactly what is going to happen when the button is clicked.
 You should tell visitors what to expect and make them feel that they are not going to have to go through a bunch of steps in the process.

 Another small detail you should not miss is providing some context to the form.
-This is includes explaining the way someone should fill it out.
-You should also include a description on what they are going to get in exchange for their information.
+This includes explaining the way someone should fill it out.
+You should also include a description of what they are going to get in exchange for their information.

 When designing landing pages, an important discipline you must know and understand is conversion centered design (CCD).
 This design method is all about achieving a single business goal regarding the visitor towards completing one specific action.
 This is done using psychological triggers and persuasive design as devices to elevate the number of conversions.

 Since they only present one action for the visitor to complete, landing pages are extremely effective.
 They also focus visitors on a single targeted conversion goal and remove unnecessary distractions.
 This intense concentration on targeted conversion goals is why landing pages are built upon the concepts of CCD.